THE CWA COMES TO COLLINGWOOD

 COLLINGWOOD CWA SUPPORTS MANY IMPORTANT LOCAL ISSUES:

-• We are very concerned about the climate emergency and support action on climate change.
+- We are very concerned about the climate emergency and support action on climate change.
 We have a big focus on living more sustainably and we’re researching, trialling and sharing practical ways to go plastic free.
-This year we are also interested in learning more about the crisis facing our foodbowls and what we can do to help protect farmers’ livelihoods and agricultural land as it comes under increasing pressures.
+We are also interested in learning more about the crisis facing our food bowls and what we can do to help protect farmers’ livelihoods and agricultural land as it comes under increasing pressures.

 At SisterWorks holding a knitting and crochet workshop…

-We meet at the Collingwood Library in the cooler months and in the summer at the old farmhouse at the front gate of the Collingwood Children’s Farm during the daylight saving months.
+We meet in the old farmhouse at the front gate of the Collingwood Children’s Farm.

-We warmly invite local women of all ages to join us at our meetings on Monday evenings 6:00-8:00pm.
+We warmly invite local women of all ages to join us at our meetings on Saturday mornings.

 WHAT IS THE CWA?